 A merchant account can be opened through banks or payment gateway providers, that offer merchant accounts as a part of a service.
 This includes payment processors.
 If you already have a merchant account, consider what that provider offers.
 Otherwise, it’s better to choose a provider that offers a merchant account from the start.

-Make sure a vendor supports necessary payment methods and multiple-currencies
+Make sure the gateway supports necessary payment methods and credit cards

 Another aspect is multi-currency support.
 If your business is international, you want your customers to be able to pay, no matter what currency they use.
 Popular gateway providers offer multi-currency support processing with or without an additional fee.
 If you are going to use a hosted payment system, there are also localized checkouts available.